 The one question we are asked time and time again is “How do you afford it?” – people find it difficult to understand how we can afford to travel full-time.
 The truth is you don’t need to be super-rich to afford to travel full-time, you need to be passionate and make travel a priority.
 You need to be willing to do whatever it takes in order to keep your travels going.
 Sleep in a dingy hostel, take a ride on the top of a public bus, walk rather than take a taxi, eat local food, learn some of the local language, whatever it is, if it will save you money it should be at the top of your list.

-Earning an income to travel full-time
+Earning an income to afford to travel full-time

 With that said, saving money is only one aspect of it.
 We left Ireland in 2009 and we’ve been on the road since.
 If you have a lump of savings to work from, the more money you save, the longer your money will last – simples!
 But the day will come when your bank account is approaching zero and it’s time for the dream to end.
 So, how do you keep the dream alive?